Himokids1/TryGames/README.md

 # TryGames
 Make easy and super hard games and have fun! communicate, teach, and learn more about programming.
-I'm a beginner coder myself.